Keith Gordon (rugby union)

-Keith Milton Gordon (born 29 April 1927) was a rugby union player who represented Australia.
+Keith Milton Gordon (29 April 1927 – 5 June 1998) was a rugby union player who represented Australia.

 Gordon, a prop, was born in Coogee, New South Wales and claimed a total of two international rugby caps for Australia.
 He attended Sydney Boys High School, playing alongside fellow Wallaby Saxon White, he graduated in 1946.

+Gordon died on 5 June 1998, at the age of 71.